 - To improve your credit score – having a credit builder card or any credit card where you can make repayments every month will slowly improve your credit score.
 This is ideal for those with no credit history

 - To protect any purchases – under Section 75 of the Consumer Credit Act you will get extra protection for any purchases valued between £100 and £30,000.
 This means if an item purchased comes damaged or you aren’t able to return it due to company closure, you can claim the amount back through your credit card provider

 - To pick up additional rewards or benefits – perks such as a young person’s railcard or discount off retail products will depend on the bank or building society offering the credit card

 How to manage a student credit card

-- Know what your APR rate is and when you need to pay interest.
+- Know what your APR rate is and when you need to make repayments

 Stick to the rules and you could build a good credit rating for when you leave university and take advantage of features such as protection under Section 75 of the Consumer Credit Act.
 This is a piece of legislation that makes your card provider equally liable for goods and services worth between £100 and £30,000 purchased on your card.

 You don’t even need to have paid for the full amount to get the cover and if your purchases are faulty, not as described or simply don’t show up, you can be reimbursed for the transaction or cost of repair.
 That’s a pretty good spending superpower.

 If you feel that a student credit card isn’t an immediate priority and you need to borrow more money to cover expenses, you might want to think about an alternative.
 Have a look at the following financial products to help you on your way as a student:

 - Student current account – if you don’t already have a student current account it’s a good idea to get one, simply as they normally come with an interest-free overdraft for you to use throughout your studies